agnsw/Colorly/readme.md

   color anpa( "72-0" )
 ```

+**Tip:** Visit [colorly.us](http://colorly.us) and show the usage instructions - while you browse the books, it'll display the function names.

 *****

 ### LESS

-You'll need `less/_pantone.less`.
+You'll need everything in the `less` folder.
 The LESS version is implemented in variables.
-Use the naming convention `@pantone-[color-name]` to access them - like so:
+Use the naming convention `@[book-name]-[color-name]` to access them - like so:

 ```less
 @import "colorly.less";